tristanSilva/langchain-ollama-projects/README.md

 ## Background

-I'm a Business Process Automation Developer at Nestlé Business Services AOA with 25+ years across RPA (Blue Prism, Automation Anywhere), full-stack development (NestJS, Vue.js, React Native), and enterprise solutions.
+Currently I am working as a Business Process Automation Developer in the Philippines, with AI Automation Engineering background.
+I have background using Blue Prism RPA, NestJS, FastAPI, and React Native — mostly enterprise and LGU-facing systems.
 This repo is part of a deliberate push into AI-powered automation — building the skills to design systems where LLMs handle the reasoning and code handles the execution.

 If you're coming from an RPA background and trying to figure out where LangChain fits, I hope this repo saves you some of the head-scratching I went through.